 For most experts and researchers, CLT can therefore be most effectively delivered in classroom environments, where such activities can be designed to be carried out in pairs or small groups.
 Such activities encourage students to “negotiate meaning, use communication strategies, correct misunderstandings, and work to avoid communication breakdowns” (Richards, 2006).

-What challenges do educators face using CLT online?
+What challenges do educators face when using CLT in remote teaching?

-With institutions choosing to shift learning online for efficiency or public health reasons, it is increasingly challenging for educators to facilitate the online interactions needed to maximise the effectiveness of CLT approaches.
+With institutions choosing to shift learning online, it is increasingly challenging for educators to facilitate the online interactions needed to maximise the effectiveness of CLT approaches.